+Admit it: you’ve been there.
+You’re researching and learning and finding information, but you feel as if you’re digging yourself into a hole.
+There are conflicting opinions and conclusionless debates, and you don’t know what advice to take or what to believe.
+The worst part is that you genuinely want to do the right thing.
+You want to find what actually, truly works and run with it.
 Yet no matter how much you read and watch and listen to, the clarity you were looking for when you started this discovery process just isn’t coming to you, and you just end up being more confused than you were when you started.
-You have a nasty case of information overload – or, what I like to call researchitis.

 In this guide, we’ll discuss information overload, how information can sometimes be a bad thing, and how to handle analysis paralysis that results from information overload.
+Let’s dive in.

 The Surprising Cost of Information Overload